uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 {panel end}

-The other issue around storing Big Data is the raw data itself.
+The other issue around storing big data is the raw data itself.
 There are two general categories we use to classify data: "structured" or "unstructured".
 When you describe the qualities of a car, you probably list the colour, make, model, whether it is manual or automatic, etc.
 We would call this data structured because there is a predetermined data model we can use to describe the qualities of the car.